Small noise may diversify collective motion in Vicsek model: Models and definitions

 \subsection{Order, Robust Consensus and Connectivity}

-This paper will firstly investigate how the noise affects the order.
+We first investigate how the noise affects the order.
 Following \cite{Vicsek1995}, we define the order parameter for all $t\geq 0$.
-It can be seen that $\varphi(t)$ is close to its extreme value $1$ indicating all the agents move in almost the same direction, whereas is close to $0$ indicating an absence of any collective alignment.
-Naturally, we say the systems I and II is \emph{ordered} at time $t$ when $\varphi(t)$ is close to $1$, and is \emph{disordered} when $\varphi(t)$ is close to $0$.
+Clearly, $\varphi(t)$ is close to its extreme value, $1$, indicating all the agents move in almost the same direction; when closer to $0$, $\varphi(t)$ indicates an absence of any collective alignment.
+Naturally, we say Systems I and II are \emph{ordered} at time $t$ when $\varphi(t)$ is close to $1$, and are \emph{disordered} when $\varphi(t)$ is close to $0$.

 We also give an intuitive definition concerning the order: \begin{de} For any heading vector $\theta=(\theta_1,\theta_2,\ldots,\theta_n)\in [-\pi,\pi)^n$, define the length of the shortest interval which can cover it as